simazhi/sinologica/content/post/2020-06-18-the-abralin-lectures.markdown

 ## Sociolinguistics / society

+### Sali A. Tagliamonte - What’s Sociolinguistics Good for?

+Tagliamonte is a well-known sociolinguist, so I was looking forward to hearing this talk.
+She did deliver a large number of case studies performed in her career, with a big focus on Ontario dialects, which was quite interesting.
+She takes word frequencies as clues for further investigation and I guess that's how it often goes: you learn a bit about something which prompts you to dig deeper.
+Good talk!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/j0Z4u4aO9Gs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Michel DeGraff - Black Lives Will Not Matter Until our Languages also Matter: The Politics of Linguistics and Education In Post-Colonies